EzhilsreeJ/JAVAPROBLEMS/README.md

    javac src/recursion/SumOfArrayUsingRecursion.java
    ```

-3. **Run the compiled class**:
+3. **Run the program**:
    ```bash
    java src.recursion.SumOfArrayUsingRecursion
    ```

-> ⚠️ Ensure the file name and class name match exactly.
+> ⚠️ **Note:** File names and class names must match exactly.
 Java is case-sensitive.

 ---

-## 🧠 Learning Objectives
+## 🎯 Learning Objectives

-This repository was built to strengthen my understanding of:
+This training was designed to help me:

-- Writing clean and modular Java code
+- ✍️ Write clean, modular, and reusable Java code
-- Practicing algorithmic problem solving
+- 🧠 Strengthen problem-solving with real-world challenges
+- 🔄 Understand recursion and iterative logic deeply
-- Structuring reusable logic using OOP principles
+- 🧱 Apply OOP principles in practical code
-- Building confidence through daily coding on LeetCode and similar platforms
+- 📚 Gain confidence through consistent hands-on practice

 ---

-## ✅ Roadmap
+## 📅 Roadmap

+Here are the major goals I've completed and upcoming tasks:

-- [x] Complete core Java problem set
+- [x] Mastered core Java syntax and logic building
+- [x] Solved 50+ structured problems
-- [ ] Add more advanced LeetCode problems
+- [ ] Complete 100+ LeetCode problems
-- [ ] Integrate test cases (JUnit)
+- [ ] Add test cases using **JUnit**
-- [ ] Explore Java Collections framework
+- [ ] Learn and apply **Collections Framework**
-- [ ] Build a mini-project using OOP and file handling
+- [ ] Build a mini-project using OOP + file handling

 ---

-## 📌 Notes
+## 📌 Final Notes

-This repository is intended as a personal training log and reference archive.
-It may serve as a useful resource for other Java beginners as well.
-All files are kept simple, readable, and self-contained.
+This repository is a **personal learning log** and may help others beginning their Java journey.
+Every program is built with clarity and simplicity in mind, making it easy to read and learn from.

 ---

-**Happy Coding!** 🚀
+> **“The best way to learn is to build.
+The best way to grow is to challenge yourself.”**

+---

+### 💡 Happy Coding & Keep Building! 💡